2nspired/reacherkills/README.md

 - Fastest kills

 ## Have ideas?
 Let me know!
-Drop me a note, I always like feedback!
+Have a good idea for a feature?
+Drop me a note!

+You can also learn more about me by visiting my portfolio site at [thomastrudzinski.com](https://www.thomastrudzinski.com/).